Do Students Pay For Prescriptions?

 How much are prescriptions?

-In England, NHS prescription charges may vary depending on your personal circumstances and whether you’re eligible for help with healthcare costs, however generally the cost is £9.35 per prescription.
+In England, NHS prescription charges may vary depending on your personal circumstances and whether you’re eligible for help with healthcare costs, however as of May 1st 2024, the cost of a prescription is £9.90 per medicine or appliance.

 In Wales, Scotland and Northern Ireland, prescriptions are free regardless of your age, income or any other factors.